ashvardanian/StringZilla/README.md

 lines.shuffle(seed=42)
 ```

-Sorted or shuffled copies?
-No problemo!
+Need copies?

 ```python
 sorted_copy = lines.sorted()
 shuffled_copy = lines.shuffled(seed=42)
 ```

-Appending and extending?
-Easy peasy!
+Basic `list`-like operations are also supported:

 ```python
 lines.append('Pythonic string')
 lines.extend(shuffled_copy)
 ```

-## Quick Start: C 🛠️🔥
+## Quick Start: C 🛠️

-Building a database, an operating system, or a runtime for your new fancy programming language?
+There is an ABI-stable C 99 interface, in case you have a database, an operating system, or a runtime you want to integrate with StringZilla.
-There is an ABI-stable C 99 interface!

 ```c
 #include "stringzilla.h"